NYC Mayor Eric Adams speaks highly of Donald Trump — unlike some other Democrats

 The city relies on billions in federal dollars, for education, welfare, policing and more, and Trump has threatened to cut funds for sanctuary city jurisdictions.

-Asked the extent to which Trump’s ascent would affect the city’s policies, Adams said Friday he’s willing to work with anyone and that his policies would remain "same, consistent."
+Asked the extent to which Trump’s ascent would affect the city’s policies, Adams said Friday he’s willing to work with anyone and that his policies would remain the "same, consistent."

 "What our skill that we have is our ability to work across the aisle.
 It shouldn’t matter who is in the White House.
 New York City is the economic engine of this entire country," Adams said, saying that Trump "has shared with me, he wants to make sure the city is going to be fine."

 Adams’ embrace of Trump has not gone unnoticed by his critics, particularly Brad Lander, the city’s comptroller, and Jumaane Williams, the public advocate.
+Lander is running for mayor in 2025.

 In the days after the election, Williams tweeted: “‘The Biden of Brooklyn’ to ‘The Trump of Brooklyn’ nears completion."

 A MAGA Republican?
-No, the mayor of one of America’s most left-leaning cities, Eric Adams, a Democrat.
+No, the mayor of one of America’s most left-leaning cities, Eric Adams, is a Democrat.

 "I am not going to be warring with this president," Adams said earlier this month.
 "I’m going to be working with this president."

-In 2015, he ripped into then candidate Trump, who expressed a desire to close down mosques as a way to combat ISIS.
+In 2015, he ripped into then-candidate Trump, who expressed a desire to close down mosques as a way to combat ISIS.

 "Donald Trump is attempting to appeal to the darkest part of America," he said.
 "The mean-spiritedness, the hate mongering, the attempt to play on the fears of Americans."